processone/eturnal/docker-k8s/image/README.md

     .
 ```

-Building with `METHOD='binary'` requires eturnal binary tarballs built with the
+Building with `METHOD='package'` requires eturnal binary tarballs built with the
 [make-binaries](../../scripts/make-binaries) script from this repository.
 The
 respective targets must be `x86_64-linux-musl` or `aarch64-linux-musl`.
 This
 depends of course on the image variant you want to build.
 The tarballs must be